-In this guideline, I’ll explain the pros and cons of using marble backsplash for your tiling project and the maintenance considerations you’ll need to keep in mind.
+In this article, We’ll explain the pros and cons of using marble backsplash for your tiling project and the maintenance considerations you’ll need to keep in mind.

 Pros of marble backsplash

-Marble backsplash is a soft and porous nature material commonly used in kitchen designs because it offers an incomparable aesthetic value to your house.
+The marble backsplash is a soft and porous nature material commonly used in kitchen designs.
+They offer an incomparable aesthetic value to your house; kitchen and bathroom.
 If you are considering installing new or changing your floor, consider these pros and cons of marble backsplash.

 Here are advantages of installing marble backsplash for your flooring: